 EV Fleet Management System

-Conventional fleet management and EV fleet management have many similarities.
-Monitoring traditional fleet management metrics like vehicle utilisation, route planning and other features will continue in importance.
+Conventional fleet management and EV fleet management Software have many similarities.
+Monitoring traditional fleet management metrics like vehicle utilisation, route optimization and other features will continue in importance.
 Some new features will weigh-in like State of Charge, Charging Sessions and miles per charge per vehicle.

 Definitely looking toward to a telematics oriented solution like a Fleet Management Software offered by Trinetra, is possible resolution, as both EV and conventional vehicles can be monitored together.
 The features that can be easily adopted include EV diagnostics – vehicle health reporting, charging sessions & energy efficiency measurement, all get into real-time information/data for management’s decision making.
 A GPS enabled Fleet Management solution with the software and analytics is able to collect and store a cache of data that can be used for reporting, evaluation, estimation and forecasting.